Frad27/CyclisticCaseStudy/README.md

 ![image](https://github.com/Frad27/CyclisticCaseStudy/assets/157365791/488c491b-263f-4cff-9701-171bd4129b5f)

 The analyzed data from PostgreSQL has been  saved as CSV files and subsequently uploaded to Tableau Public, marking the initiation of the fifth phase: sharing insights.
 This approach ensures accessibility and allows for dynamic visualization and exploration of the findings through Tableau's public platform.
+Here is the link to SQL query for data analysis: [DataAnalysis](https://github.com/Frad27/CyclisticCaseStudy/blob/93b3128db529418dc7e7d5512a346986e0acc6df/DataAnalysis.sql).

 ## PHASE 5: SHARE